-This Ash Wednesday lesson plan is a part of The Religion Teacher’s Lenten Activity Pack that you can buy on this website.
-This digital product includes seven lesson plans, nearly 20 worksheets, prayer ideas, and handouts to help students effectively learn about the season of Lent.
+This Ash Wednesday lesson plan is a part of The Religion Teacher’s Lenten Activity Pack, which includes lesson plans, a Lenten video series for kids, 20+ worksheets, prayers, and other activity ideas to help students encounter the love of Christ during Lent.
 Want a preview?
 Check out the Lenten Video Series that is used in conjunction with these resources.

 Ash Wednesday Lesson Plan Objectives and Assessments

-SWBAT explain that ashes were used as a sign of repentance in the Old Testament.
-(Assessment: Class Discussion)
+- Students will be able to (SWBAT) explain that ashes were used as a sign of repentance in the Old Testament.

-SWBAT explain why we wear ashes on Ash Wednesday.
-(Assessment: Ash Wednesday Quiz)
+- SWBAT explain why we wear ashes on Ash Wednesday.

-SWBAT make connections between what they decide to give up for Lent and the meaning of ashes on Ash Wednesday.
-(Assessment: Ash Wednesday Worksheet)
+- SWBAT make connections between what they decide to give up for Lent and the meaning of ashes on Ash Wednesday.

 Ash Wednesday Learning Activities